FAQ by sheepy

-A. The further in story you go, the more difficult the missions become.
-When you finish the campaign, you will be seeing 4-5 skull missions stuffed full of assault mechs virtually every where you go.
-Your drop tonnage does not affect mission difficulty; enemies are decided randomly when you drop.
+A. Each star system has a base difficulty rating.
+Also, the further in story you go, the more difficult the missions become.
+When you finish the campaign, you will be seeing 4-5 skull missions stuffed full of assault mechs on most star systems.
+Your drop tonnage does not affect mission difficulty; number of enemies are decided on contract generation, and the exact enemies are decided randomly when you drop.

 Q. Can I keep playing after the campaign?

 A. Definitely!
-The campaign can be considered a big starter area; half the map is unavailable until you finish the campaign.
+The campaign can be considered a big starter area; half the map is unavailable until you finish the campaign, and the Flashpoint DLC offers mini-stories after the campaign ends.
 Many items and events are strictly limited to post-campaign.
 You'll also face greater challenges than you can find in the campaign.